 Ventilation – Lots of ventilation throughout this tent with 3 low-level, zip-open vents, one at each side and 1 at the rear.
 There are also ventilation panels on each door that can be zipped open and pulley system vents on the top of the tent.

 Bedrooms – This tent is an open space tent meaning no separate bedrooms.

 However, you can purchase an inner bedroom pod separately if this is something you would like.

 Living Area – As tipis are all in one structure, where the whole tent is living space unless you buy the bedroom pod as extra.
 Outer edges are low but with generous standing space in the middle.

-Robens realise that many people like to separate their living and sleeping areas and for this reason has designed a bedroom pod that can be purchased to give this divide.
+We like that Robens realise that many people like to separate their living and sleeping areas and for this reason, they have designed a bedroom pod that can be purchased to give this divide.